High-energy Operator Product Expansion at sub-eikonal level: Introduction

 The unpolarized DIS structure functions at small-x are known at next-to-leading order (NLO) \cite{Balitsky:2010ze, Balitsky:2012bs} (see also \cite{Beuf:2017bpd}) in $\alpha_s$ and at next-leading-logarithmic accuracy \cite{Balitsky:2008zza, Fadin:1998py}.
 The NLO pomeron intercept, through which the log of energy are resummed at next-to-leading log approximation (NLL), has been calculated long ago \cite{Fadin:1998py} and later confirmed through the linearizion of the NLO Balitsky-Kovchegov equation \cite{Balitsky:2008zza}.
 Moreover, the pomeron residue, which is related to the impact factor is now available in an analytic form in coordinate and momentum space at NLO \cite{Balitsky:2010ze, Balitsky:2012bs}.
 These two ingredients, the NLO pomeron intercept and the NLO pomeron residue allow one to study the behavior of the small-x structure function at NLO accuracy in $\alpha_s$ and at NLL approximation.
 A first fit of the dipole model to HERA data using the full NLO impact factor and Balitsky-Kovchegov evolution has been performed in Ref. \cite{Beuf:2020dxl}.

-Unlike the unpolarized one, the behavior of the polarized DIS structure functions at small-x is not yet well understood.
+Unlike the unpolarized ones, the behavior of the polarized DIS structure functions at small-x is not yet well understood.
 In the polarized case, the pomeron intercept receives an extra complication due to the presence of double logarithm of energy $\alpha_s\ln^2x_B^{-1}$ \cite{Bartels:1995iu, Bartels:1996wc}.
-Such double logarithms of energy are also present in the unpolarized quark structure function \cite{Ermolaev:1995fx}, although they are suppressed by one power of energy with respect to the gluon one.
-In the polarized case, instead, quark structure functions are not suppressed thus their behavior at small-x is as relevant as the gluon structure functions.
+Such double logarithms of energy are also present in the unpolarized quark structure function \cite{Kirschner:1983di,Ermolaev:1995fx}, although they are suppressed by one power of energy with respect to the gluon one.
+In the polarized case, instead, quark structure functions are not suppressed thus their behavior at small-$x_B$ is as relevant as the gluon structure functions.

-What makes the study of polarized structure even more challenging is the fact that, the double logarithm of energy $\alpha_s\ln^2x_B^{-1}$ cannot be reached from the DGLAP regime.
-Indeed, if on one side, the relation at the \textit{non-physical} point $n=1$ ($n$ being the moment index), between the BFKL and DGLAP was established through the anomalous dimension of twist two operators \cite{Jaroszewicz:1982gr, BALITSKY:2014zza} such relation cannot be easily obtained in the polarized case due to the presence of double log of energy contributions.
+What makes the study of polarized structure functions even more challenging is the fact that, the double logarithm of energy, $\alpha_s\ln^2x_B^{-1}$, cannot be reached from the LO anomalous dimension of twist two operators.
+Indeed, if on one side, the relation at the \textit{non-physical} point $n=1$ ($n$ being the moment index), between the BFKL and DGLAP was established through the anomalous dimension of twist two operators \cite{Jaroszewicz:1982gr, BALITSKY:2014zza}, on the other, such relation cannot be easily obtained in the polarized case due to the presence of double log of energy contributions which are absent in the LO \cite{Altarelli:1977zs} and NLO polarized splitting functions \cite{Mertig:1995ny, Vogelsang:1996im}.
+However, the double log of energy contribution, $\alpha_s\ln^2x_B^{-1}$, appears at there-loop polarized splitting function \cite{Moch:2014sna, Behring:2019tus, Blumlein:1995jp, Blumlein:1996hb} and the result is in agreement with the one originally found in Ref. \cite{Bartels:1995iu, Bartels:1996wc}.